 The applicant has the option of making a planning application electronically or using a paper copy of the 1APP form.
 Applicants who choose not to apply online will be required to submit a minimum of four complete sets of the completed application form and all the supporting plans and documentation.
-The County

-Planning Authority may also request further sets of plans but will not refuse to process the application for this reason.
+The County Planning Authority may also request further sets of plans but will not refuse to process the application for this reason.
 All applications for planning permission however received will be checked against Statutory national information requirements.

-Where a planning application is received that does not contain the information listed in

-Part One: Statutory national information requirements the application will be treated as invalid under article 10(5) of the Town and Country Planning (Development Management Procedure) (England) Order 2010 (DMPO) and the applicant informed in writing with the requirements necessary to validate it.
+Where a planning application is received that does not contain the information listed in treated as invalid under article 10(5) of the Town and Country Planning (Development Management Procedure) (England) Order 2010 (DMPO) and the applicant informed in writing with the requirements necessary to validate it.
 Applicants who want to challenge the invalidity in this case have no right of appeal but may consider a claim for judicial review on legal grounds.